blane13brown/blane13brown.github.io/README.md

   design pattern for the remaining health sections such as weight and exercise.

 #### Color Selector
-  Allows the user to customize the look of their mirror by changing the overall color scheme
+  Allows the user to customize the look of their mirror by changing the overall color scheme.

 ## Requirements for a grade of B